scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 ..
 [WTichy]  Walter Tichy, "The Multicore Transformation", Ubiquity, Volume 2014 Issue May, May 2014.
 DOI: 10.1145/2618393.
              http://ubiquity.acm.org/article.cfm?id=2618393

+In particular, Python infamous global interpreter lock [GIL]_ makes it hard to scale an interpreter-dependent code using multiple threads, effectively serializing them.
-The parallelism with multiple isolated processes is popular and widely used in Python since it allows to avoid the issues with the Python infamous global interpreter lock [GIL]_, but it is prone to inefficiency due to memory-related overhead.
+Thus the parallelism with multiple isolated processes is popular and widely used in Python since it allows to avoid the issues with GIL but it is prone to inefficiency due to memory-related overhead.
-On the other hand, multi-threaded parallelism is known to be more efficient but has all the limitations of the GIL, which prevents scaling of Python programs effectively serializing them.
-However, when it comes to numeric computations, most of the time is spent in native code where the GIL can easily be released and programs can scale.
+However, when it comes to numeric computations with libraries like Numpy, most of the time is spent in C extensions whithout accessing Python data structures.
+It allows to release the GIL during computations and which enables scaling of compute-intensive applications.
-Thus both multi-processing and multi-threading approaches are valuable for Python users and have its own areas of applicability.
+Thus, both multi-processing and multi-threading approaches are valuable for Python users and have its own areas of applicability.

 ..
 [GIL] David Beazley, "Understanding the Python GIL", PyCON Python Conference, Atlanta, Georgia, 2010.
          http://www.dabeaz.com/python/UnderstandingGIL.pdf

-Scaling parallel programs is not an easy thing.
+Indeed, scaling parallel programs is not an easy thing.
-There are two fundamental laws which mathematically describe and predict scalability of a program: Amdahl's Law and Gustafson-Barsis' Law [AGlaws]_.
+There are two fundamental laws which mathematically describe and predict scalability of a program:
+Amdahl's Law and Gustafson-Barsis' Law [AGlaws]_.
 According to Amdahl's Law, speedup is limited by the serial portion of the work, which effectively puts a limit on scalability of parallel processing for a fixed-size job.
 Python is especially vulnerable to this because it makes the serial part of the same code much slower compared to implementations in some other languages due to its deeply dynamic and interpretative nature.
 Moreover, the GIL makes things serial often where they potentially can be parallel, further adding to the serial portion of a program.